Who We Are_copy

 Q6.
 Should I fill holes or cavities that are in my tree?

-No. This will do more harm to the tree.
-It provides hidden spaces for insects, moisture, and disease to rot the tree more and cause further damage.
+No. Filling holes or cavities in your trees will only do them more harm, as it provides hidden spaces for insects, moisture, and disease to rot the tree and cause further damage.

 Q7.
 Should I fertilize or spray my trees?